Cycle 7 (2018 Deadline)

 The overall goal of this project is to increase the number of wastewater treatment plants sampled for antibiotics analyses, then expand the sampling to point sources and into the receiving river and marine environments.
 This will provide baseline data to identify critical areas that will be prioritized for further data acquisition and analyses for a combined engineered and natural wastewater plan that is useful for local governments and organizations to leverage further detailed planning and application for business-government partnerships.

-This study along with PIRE HEARD are anticipated to lay the foundation for environmental monitoring of antibiotics in the Philippines, as AMR is not just a national, but a global issue.
+Working in partnership with the NSF-supported Halting Environmental Antimicrobial Resistance Dissemination (HEARD PIRE) project, this study is anticipated to lay the foundation for environmental monitoring of antibiotics in the Philippines, as AMR is not just a national, but a global issue.
 Materials produced from workshops will be incorporated in existing courses in the University of the Philippines Diliman and Mindanao Campuses, and if substantially developed, a new course can be instigated.
-This research project will provide baseline information on effluents so that proper government policies and community action can be done to quantify and manage these challenges.
-The team will also explore the possibility of including antibiotic analyses in the self-monitoring reports of establishments to the DENR on an annual basis, however, training of government personnel & analytical capability of LGUs are more urgent before any implementation can be initiated.
+This research project will provide baseline information on effluents so that proper government policies and community action can be implemented to quantify and manage these challenges.
+The team will also explore the possibility of including antibiotic analyses in the self-monitoring reports of establishments to the DENR on an annual basis; however, training of government personnel and upgrading of analytical capability of local government units are more urgent before any implementation can be initiated.

-- Consolidate watershed and basin information from various academic, local government sectors, and literature as a map focusing on land-use, locations of point sources (e.g. livestock farms, pharmaceutical industries, hospitals, urban or agricultural or industrial drainage, and landfill) in the study areas.
+- Consolidate watershed and basin information from various academic, local government sectors, and literature as a map focusing on land use and locations of point sources (e.g., livestock farms, pharmaceutical industries, hospitals, urban or agricultural or industrial drainage, and landfill) in the study areas.

 - Collect data on current or planned size, type, and wastewater treatments in various business, municipal, and provincial establishments.

-- Determine antibiotics type & concentrations in influent, effluent & in-between treatment in wastewater treatment plants (e.g. Maynilad, Manila Water facilities, Baliwag), terrestrial & marine environments of Davao, Manila & Cagayan de Oro, Philippines, as stipulated & standardized in NSF PIRE HEARD.
+- Determine antibiotic types and concentrations in influent, effluent, and in-between treatment in wastewater treatment plants (e.g., Maynilad, Manila Water facilities, Baliwag), terrestrial and marine environments of Davao, Manila, and Cagayan de Oro, Philippines).

-- Determine persistent (i.e. pesticides) organic pollutants in the watershed & coastal areas of the proposed sites.
+- Determine persistent organic pollutants (i.e., pesticides) in the watershed and coastal areas of the proposed sites.

-- Characterize possible sources &/or end-member assemblages of pollutants in various matrices (agricultural, urban, industrial, land-fill, feces, etc).
+- Characterize possible sources and/or end-member assemblages of pollutants in various matrices (agricultural, urban, industrial, land-fill, feces, etc.).